bitcoin-black-bcb/bcb-wallet/README.md

 ### Simple

 - `yarn electron:start`
-- The app will open in standalone electron session with developer tools
+- The app will open in standalone electron session with developer tools.